Tech Me EngineerTech Me Engineer

 Conclusion

-The total station is a very advanced surveying tool that combines microprocessor, electronic theodolite, and electronic distance measurement (EDM) technologies.
+The machine is a very advanced surveying tool that combines microprocessor, electronic theodolite, and electronic distance measurement (EDM) technologies.
 It is frequently used to measure angles and separations between points on the terrain in civil engineering, building, and land surveying.
-A Total station delivers excellent accuracy, precision, and efficiency, but it does take some training and experience.
+A TS delivers excellent accuracy, precision, and efficiency, but it does take some training and experience.

 Questions and Answers (FAQs)